 5

-You can manage and delete API keys in the TensorZero UI.
+You can manage and disable API keys in the TensorZero UI.

 Once you have authentication enabled, you can apply rate limits on a per-API-key basis using the api_key_public_id scope in your rate limiting rules.